rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 Also, you will probably be reported to Discord.
 Finally, you must not even distribute NSFW or NSFL content on my bot, because you will be subject to the same punishments (a possible denylist and being reported to Discord).
 There are harsher consequences, and you may be subject to them.

+### 4.4: Additional Monetization rules
+You must not monetize my bot without my explicit written permission that you must obtain beforehand (you cannot monetize my bot first, then ask me for permission later); this section does not override the other subsections of section 4, but it applies in addition to the other rules I set out.
 ## 5: When the law complicates stuff & Severability

 When the law complicates stuff & it invalidates parts of these Terms, only the smallest part that, when removed, makes the law not complicate **stuff and makes the rest of the Terms invalid, will be removed from the Terms.